rossberg/camp/README.txt

 2.1 Requirements
 ----------------

+If you downloaded a binary, nothing to see here, skip ahead to Section 2.3.

-You'll need OCaml 5.04 or greater and Opam along with it.
+To build yourself, you'll need OCaml 5.04 or greater and Opam along with it.

 On Windows, no way around Cygwin and make.
 And you'll probably need to manually install the mingw64-x86_64-winpthreads package to have libwinpthread.dll in the